pennmem/ptsa/docs/ptsa.data.readers.rst

    Reader class that reads event file and returns them as np.recarray

+    :keyword filename {str}: the event file to read, either a MATLAB struct or a JSON file

+    :keyword common_root {str}: ???
+It raises a RuntimeError when improperly set. 'data' is usually a safe value.

+    :keyword eliminate_events_with_no_eeg {bool}: Only load events that have an EEG file associated with them Defaults to True.

+    :keyword use_reref_eeg {bool}: Whether to use eeg.reref or eeg.noreref.
+        Defaults to False (eeg files have not been rereferenced)

    correct_eegfile_field(events)

       Replaces 'eeg.reref' with 'eeg.noreref' in eegfile path :param
       events: np.recarray representing events.
-One of hte field of this array should be eegfile :return:
+One of the field of this array should be eegfile

    find_data_dir_prefix()